solid/process/code-of-conduct.md

   political attacks
 * Communicating in a tone and language that could lead to creating a hostile and unwelcoming environment
 * Public or private harassment or threats.
-Harrassment includes: offensive comments related to age, body size, visible or invisible disability, ethnicity, sex characteristics, gender, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation of an individual or group, unwelcome comments relating top any aspect of a person's lifestyle choices and personal life, deliberate misgendering and use of "dead" or rejected names, stalking and intimidation
+Harassment includes: offensive comments related to age, body size, visible or invisible disability, ethnicity, sex characteristics, gender, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation of an individual or group, unwelcome comments relating to any aspect of a person's lifestyle choices and personal life, deliberate misgendering and use of "dead" or rejected names, stalking and intimidation
 * Publishing others' private information, such as a physical or email address or